 - Personal or family history of breast cancer diagnosed before age 50

 - Personal or family history of ovarian cancer diagnosed at any age

 - Diagnosis of breast and ovarian cancer in the same woman

 - Personal or family history of male breast cancer

 - Breast and/or ovarian cancer in multiple generations

 - Membership in a population known to carry a founder mutation (such as the Ashkenazi Jewish population)

 - Personal history of an abnormal breast biopsy (atypical hyperplasia or lobular neoplasia, for example)

-If you have one or more of these factors, you may wish to make an appointment for a cancer risk assessment.
+If you have one or more of the following factors, you may wish to make an appointment for a cancer risk assessment.
 Suburban Hospital's Risk Assessment team is available to answer questions and provide assistance.
 For more information, call Judy Macon at 301-896-2445.